 This course builds on concepts and skills taught in ASL 1.
 Students are introduced to successful Deaf individuals throughout the semester to prove the theme "The Deaf can do anything the hearing can, except hear" to be true.
-Students are introduced to higher level ASL sentence structures and Deaf culture bringing elevated awareness of the people connected to this beautiful language.
-This course counts in all Jump Start 1.0 and 2.0 pathways.
+Students are introduced to higher-level ASL sentence structures and Deaf culture bringing elevated awareness of the people connected to this beautiful language.